 Both North Carolina and South Carolina have their own regional BBQ sauces.
 North Carolina's is more vinegar-based, while South Carolina has a vinegar AND mustard base.

-For anyone who hasn’t tried Carolina mustard BBQ sauce before, it’s an edgier approach to barbecue than the sweeter, tomato-based ketchup and molasses sauces that you typically see in the grocery store and are probably more familiar with.
+For anyone who hasn't tried Carolina mustard BBQ sauce before, it's an edgier approach to barbecue than the sweeter, tomato-based ketchup and molasses Kansas City BBQ sauce that you typically see in the grocery store and are probably more familiar with.
 And then there is the mayo-based Alabama white barbecue sauce to consider!

 I love each of the different types of BBQ sauce so much that I couldn't possibly choose a favorite.